SenseLogic/DECKER/README.md

 ## Options

 ```
---input_folder INPUT_FOLDER/ : read media files from this folder
+--input_folder INPUT_FOLDER/ : read the deck files from this folder
---input_format "format" : read the cards using this input format
+--input_format "format" : parses the card parameters with this format
---output_folder OUTPUT_FOLDER/ : write media files into this folder
+--output_folder OUTPUT_FOLDER/ : write the deck files into this folder
---output_format "format" : write the cards using this output format
+--output_format "format" : exports the card parameters with this format
 --trim : trim the card parameters
 --dump : dump the processing data
 --verbose : show the processing messages